What is Advocacy?

 - Empowering Gifted Minds: Educational Advocacy That Works by Barbara Jackson Gilman

-Parents or carers might be the most appropriate people to act as advocates for their HLP learner.
+Parents or carers might be the most appropriate people to act as advocates for their child with high learning potential.
 This might entail being in contact with a school, (such as individual teachers, the head teacher, office staff, a SENCo, the board of governors), Ofsted or the local education authority.
 Home-educated children might need an advocate when liaising with the local authorities, council services, independent study groups or online tutors.

-Children and young people with mental health problems, on the autism spectrum or who are Dual or Multiple Exceptionality (DME), for example, may well need advocacy by their parent or guardian when dealing with the local authorities, social services, health professionals or Educational Welfare Officer.
+Children and young people with mental health problems, on the autism spectrum or who have any other form of Dual or Multiple Exceptionality (DME), for example, may well need advocacy by their parent or guardian when dealing with the local authorities, social services, health professionals or Educational Welfare Officer.